Blogs

-What Are Self-Healing and Self-Cleaning Shingles?
+What are Self-Healing and Self-Cleaning Shingles

 Roofing technology is taking a bold leap forward with self-healing and self-cleaning shingles, designed to repair minor damage and keep roofs free of algae, dirt, and debris with minimal effort.
-These shingles use advanced materials like heat-reactive polymers and photocatalytic coatings to boost durability, cut maintenance costs, and maintain curb appeal—making them a top choice for Massachusetts’ challenging climate of heavy snow, hail, and humid summers.
+These shingles use advanced materials like heat-reactive polymers and photocatalytic coatings to boost durability, cut maintenance costs, and maintain curb appeal making them a top choice for Massachusetts’ challenging climate of heavy snow, hail, and humid summers.

-Unique Features & Benefits
+Unique Features & Benefits of These Shingles?

 These shingles stand out by automating common roofing fixes: